talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         List<String> achievementIds = Arrays.asList(); // List<String> | Filter by one or more Achievement IDs, separated by a comma.  **Note:** If no achievements are specified, data for all the achievements in the Application is returned.
         List<String> achievementStatus = Arrays.asList(); // List<String> | Filter by status of the achievement.  **Note:** If the achievement status is not specified, only data for all active achievements in the Application is returned.
         List<String> currentProgressStatus = Arrays.asList(); // List<String> | Filter by customer progress status in the achievement.
-        Long pageSize = 1000lL; // Long | The number of items in the response.
+        Integer pageSize = 1000; // Integer | The number of items in the response.
-        Long skip = 56L; // Long | The number of items to skip when paging through large result sets. try {
+        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
             InlineResponse2001 result = apiInstance.getCustomerAchievements(integrationId, campaignIds, achievementIds, achievementStatus, currentProgressStatus, pageSize, skip);
             System.out.println(result);